Wednesday, September 25, 2024

 Portugal

 Portugal is green...
-Eucalyptus with paper like peeling bark, rough edged Cedar and tall Oak trees interspersed with Olive trees.
+Eucalyptus with paper like peeling bark, rough barked Cedar and tall Oak trees interspersed with twisted Olive trees.

 Portugal is hilly.
-Slopes of 10, 12 percent in tiny towns with curves so severe you couldn't see past the biker behind you.
+Slopes of 10, 12 percent in tiny towns hugging the hills.
+Curved streets so severe you couldn't see past the biker behind you.
 We biked for five days, experiencing more cobblestone streets than I ever thought I would see in my lifetime.

-Porto, a smaller seaside town has a system of trails built on old railroad tracks, much like Minnesota.
-Riding a bike on a smooth tarred surface past stretches of forest, farmland is experiencing the peace of a gentle ancient land.
+We stayed hungry that week; biking many miles, some of the more memorable near Porto.
+A system of trails built on old railroad tracks, much like Minnesota.
+Riding a bike on a smooth tarred surface through stretches of shady forest, smelling fragrant Eucalyptus trees and gentle farmland is one way to experience peace.

 Yes, we were clearly tourists but asking directions was anticipated rather than dreaded.
 People were friendly and informative.
 On a tour of the town of Amante, our guide pointed out stone tablets on the churches.
 We were told if the church started to burn, the tablets named other churches nearby where people would come and help.
 The system was in use until the late 1800s.

 There was a softness about Portugal from the quality of the air suffused with Eucalyptus and Olive to the language often with the "th" sounds.
 From the smoothness of the red wines to the friendly gaze of people.
 I breathed in a type of thinking I really liked.
 As if, when in thought on a problem, the past is considered but does not rule the present.
-Portugal has a way of living taking time into account but lightly.
+Portugal has a way of living taking time lightly into account.

 Monday, August 26, 2024